-This guide explains what a pump and dump scheme is, how it works, and how it affects the stock market and the crypto space.
-It also offers tips for identifying a pump and dump activity and how to avoid it.
+Summary: In this guide, we explain what a pump and dump scheme is, how it works, and how it affects the stock market and the crypto space.
+We also go through some basic tips on how to identify pump and dump activity and how to avoid it.

 What is a pump and dump scheme?